bfanger/pixi-inspector/docs/Flow.md

 C2.
 When 1 or more PIXI are detected a new tab "Pixi" will become available in the devtools.

 # D. Pixi panel
+D1.
+The panel starts in a dormant state, and waits for the PANEL_VISIBLE command D2.
+When activated it start a detection round and injects an Inspector into the last detected instance D3.
+It activates the inspector which patches the PIXI renderers D4.
+When PANEL_VISIBLE is false the inspector is deactivated and PIXI renderers are restored.